Hot Reload

 • What can be Hot Reloaded:

-• XAML files in the main project, in shared projects, and referenced projects libraries
+• XAML files in the main project and referenced projects libraries

 • C# Markup controls